Stuck on defining your niche? Build an audience first.

 You’re under the illusion that you have to get everything figured out before you can really start to grow your business.

-The typical reasoning:
+Here’s the typical reasoning:

 Define Niche ➜ Create Content & Offerings ➜ Get Clients

 This is why so many entrepreneurs “fail”.
-They create products, programs, and services that nobody wants.
-It’s heartbreaking to see it happen.
-Unfortunately, it happens all the time.
+They create products, programs, and services that not enough people want.

-Sometimes, even your email subscribers aren't buying.
+Even your email subscribers aren't buying.

-An authentic business works more like this:
+Creating a successful authentic business works more like this: